sivasundharam/PortfoliMosaic/README.md

    - "Show me all my Apple shares across accounts"
    - "What is the total value of assets on the balance sheet?"
    - "What dividends did I receive from Microsoft?"
-   - "What is the current stock price of TSLA?"

 3. **📊 Get Structured Insights**
    - Automatic extraction of holdings, transactions, and account details
    - Multi-account portfolio tracking with brokerage information
    - Company-specific financial statement analysis
-   - Real-time stock price lookups

 4. **🔍 Session-Based Document Management**
    - Each browser session has isolated document storage